cloudfoundry-attic/mssql-server-broker/sqlserver-broker/README.md

 # sqlserver-broker
-A cloud foundry service broker for Microsoft SqlServer.
+A cloud foundry service broker for Microsoft SQL Server.

 ## Using sqlserver-broker
 1. sqlserver-broker requires a redis datastore.
 To set this up: